Laying low with Brennan Pardee

 Describe your style.

 Living in sunny Palm Springs, I like to bring the bright colors of my desert resort city indoors.
-I like clean lines and simplicity, but also eclectic items that work together -- such as my collection of vintage phones from around the world.
-I want my guests to smile when they arrive, so a bright and cheerful stylish interior is important to me.
+I like clean lines and simplicity, and eclectic items that work together -- such as my collection of vintage phones from around the world.
+I want my guests to smile when they arrive, so a bright and cheerful, stylish interior is important to me.

 Describe your home.

-If pets and owners supposedly “look the same” does this reflect in the design of the home as well?
+If pets and owners supposedly "look the same," does this reflect in the home design as well?

 This is a hard one.
-There’s so much color in our home that one black cat and one black-and-white cat contrast very easily with the space.
-They both have greenish colored eyes, and we do have some pieces of furniture that match that exact shade of green, coincidentally.
+There's so much color in our home that one black cat and one black-and-white cat contrast very easily with space.
+They both have greenish-colored eyes, and we do have some pieces of furniture that match that exact shade of green, coincidentally.

 What factors do you consider when buying pet supplies?

 I really look for quality and style.
-I also like to have items that are unique, and design-forward, so I don’t feel like they need to be hidden in a quiet corner or closet.
+I also like to have unique and design-forward items, so I don't feel like they need to be hidden in a quiet corner or closet.
 The Laylo bed looks great in our living room.

 What has been the hardest part of owning a pet when it comes to products and/or maintenance?
 Any tips?

 It took us a while to all agree on the best cat litter, frankly.
-The humans in the house wanted absolutely no foul smell, and the felines wanted something comfortable on their paws.
-We settled on Feline Pine, which creates no odour and is biodegradable.
-It’s available at most pet stores and Amazon.
+The house's humans wanted absolutely no foul smell, and the felines wanted something comfortable on their paws.
+We settled on Feline Pine, which creates no odor and is biodegradable.
+It's available at most pet stores and Amazon.